13 Clever Cleaning Hacks from Professional Housecleaners

 Vacuum the right way

 Rapinchuk recommends first vacuuming a room horizontally and then vertically to get all of the trapped dirt.
-Most cleaning experts agree that vacuuming slowly is also very important to ensure that vacuum picks up all the dirt particles.
+Most cleaning experts agree that vacuuming slowly is also very important to ensure that the vacuum picks up all the dirt particles.

 A pillowcase can be a cleaner